sanketp05/sales-dashboard/README.md

 # Sales Dashboard
-Sales Dashboard created in tableau of sample superstore dataset.
+This is the Sales Dashboard created in tableu for better visuliaztion of your company's growth.s